wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 27 Liability of members

-*   (1) The liability of a member of a society in respect of any share on which no advance has been made shall be limited to the amount actually paid or in arrear on the share.
+*   (1) The liability of a member of a society in respect of any share on which no loan or other investment has been made shall be limited to the amount actually paid or in arrear on the share.

-    (2) The liability of a member in respect of any share on which an advance has been made shall be limited to the amount payable thereon under any mortgage or other security or under the rules of the society.
+    (2) The liability of a member in respect of any share on which a loan or other investment has been made shall be limited to the amount payable thereon under any mortgage or other security or under the rules of the society.

-    (3) The liability of a member to whom an advance is made under rules made in accordance with [section 24][38] shall not be greater than it would be if the rules treated him as being, by reason of the making of the advance, the holder of a share in the society.
+    (3) The liability of a member to whom a loan or other investment is made under rules made in accordance with [section 24][38] shall not be greater than it would be if the rules treated him as being, by reason of the making of the loan or other investment, the holder of a share in the society.

     Compare: 1908 No 18 s 9; Building Societies Act 1962 s 11 (UK)

+    Section 27(1): amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).

+    Section 27(2): amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).

+    Section 27(3): amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).

 #### Purchase of shares in terminating societies

 \[Repealed\]

-*   Heading: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+*   Heading: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27A Interpretation

 *   \[Repealed\]

-    Section 27A: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27A: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27B Agreements to purchase shares

 *   \[Repealed\]

-    Section 27B: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27B: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27C Right of purchaser to cancel agreement

 *   \[Repealed\]

-    Section 27C: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27C: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27D Effect of cancellation of agreement

 *   \[Repealed\]

-    Section 27D: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27D: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27E No contracting out

 *   \[Repealed\]

-    Section 27E: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27E: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 ##### 27F Schedule 7 may be amended

 *   \[Repealed\]

-    Section 27F: repealed, on 1 April 1981, by [section 7(1)(a)][275] of the Building Societies Amendment Act 1980 (1980 No 92).
+    Section 27F: repealed, on 1 April 1981, by [section 7(1)(a)][278] of the Building Societies Amendment Act 1980 (1980 No 92).

 #### Commencement of business